-Subject Detail Delegated by: Delegated to: High Hedges.
-To determine High Hedge applications submitted in accordance with Part 8 of the Anti-Social Behaviour Act 2003 and to issue a remedial notice where appropriate when: such applications are submitted by or on behalf of any officer of the Council or any Parish Council within the District of Bromsgrove. such applications are submitted by or on behalf of any County, District or Parish Councillor whose ward is within the district of Bromsgrove. any County, District or Parish Councillor whose ward is within the District of Bromsgrove is affected by such an application.
-1. Council.
-1. Planning Committee In all other circumstances to determine all High Hedge applications submitted in accordance with Part 8 of the Anti-Social Behaviour Act 2003 and to issue a remedial notice where appropriate.
+Subject Detail Delegated by: Delegated to: Subject High Hedges.
+Detail1.
+To determine High Hedge applications submitted in accordance with Part 8 of the Anti-Social Behaviour Act 2003 Delegated by: 1.
+Council.
+Delegated to: 1.
+Planning Committee In all other circumstances to determine all High Hedge applications submitted in accordance with Part 8 of the Anti-Social Behaviour Act 2003 and to issue a remedial notice where appropriate.
 2. Planning Committee.
 2. Head of Environmental Services.
 Inspection Notices.
 To serve notices of intended inspection under sections 196A, 196B, 214B and 325 of the Town and Country Planning Act 1990.
 Planning Committee.
 Principal Solicitor.
 Rights of Entry - Proper Officer.
 1. To be designated as the Proper Officer for the purposes of authorising persons to enter onto land in connections with the exercise of functions under sections 196A, 196B, 214B and 1.
 Planning Committee.
 Head of Planning and Regeneration

-1 324 of the Town & Country Planning Act 1990.
-Principal Solicitor.
-2. To issue and serve notices of intended inspection under sections 196A, 214B, 324 and 325 of the Act.
-2. Planning Committee.
+324 of the Town & Country Planning Act 1990.2.
+To issue and serve notices of 2.
+Planning 1.
+Principal Solicitor. intended inspection under sections 196A, 214B, 324 and 325 of the Act.
+Committee.
 Tree Preservation Orders.
 To initiate Tree Preservation Orders.
 Council.
 Head of Environmental Services.
 Tree Preservation Orders - Confirmation.
 To confirm Tree Preservation Orders under the provisions of the Town & Country Planning Act 1990 in cases where objections have been received.
 1. Council.
-1. Planning Committee.
+Planning Committee.
 2. To confirm Tree Preservation Orders in all other cases.
 2. Planning Committee.
 2. Head of Environmental Services Tree Preservation Orders - Applications to Fell To determine applications for the felling of large trees (i.e. mature or over-mature trees), major pruning operations (i.e. major canopy reduction, reshaping works) and contentious applications for tree work, whether or not as part of a planning application.
 Council Planning Committee Tree Preservation Orders - Works to Protected To authorise certain categories of works to protected trees.
 1. Planning Committee.
 Head of Environmental Services.
 Trees.
-2. To determine applications to carry out the following work: a. the felling of small trees. b. the removal of dead, dying or diseased trees. c. pruning for reasons of health and safety to trees of any size. d. minor pruning works. e. the felling of conifers and pioneer trees species (including but not limited to birch, ash, rowan and hawthorn).
+To determine applications to carry out the following work: a. the felling of small trees. b. the removal of dead, dying or diseased trees. c. pruning for reasons of health and safety to trees of any size. d. minor pruning works. e. the felling of conifers and pioneer trees species (including but not limited to birch, ash, rowan and hawthorn).
 2. Planning Committee.
 2. Head of Environmental Services.